 King’s College, Cambridge

-Steeped in history and heritage, Britain’s universities are home to some of the nation’s finest historic architecture.
-However, centuries of accumulated grime, pollution and dirt mean many of these buildings’ fine façades are now a shadow of their former glories.
+Steeped in history and heritage, Britain’s universities are home to some of the nation’s finest historic architecture but centuries of accumulated grime, pollution and dirt mean many of these buildings’ fine façades are now a shadow of their former glories.
 Quite apart from the drawbacks of enveloping buildings in scaffolding for months, conventional cleaning processes use water, chemicals and detergent, making them environmentally questionable, at best.

 However, as King’s College Cambridge discovered, there is an alternative.

-With no need for scaffolding, façade gommage® by London-based specialists Thomann-Hanry® gently projects sharp, fine powders under compressed air, lifting and removing dirt with no damage whatsoever to the underlying stonework.
+With no need for scaffolding, our façade gommage® gently projects sharp, fine powders under compressed air, lifting and removing dirt with no damage whatsoever to the underlying stonework.

 Rather than the months taken by conventional cleaning, the process takes weeks, even days to complete – saving cost, disruption and preserving the fabric of the building itself.